Palash-it/game-review-service/README.md

 - The player that loved the game.
 - The game it loved.
 ## It should be possible to unlove games.
 [Here is the endpoint /api/v1/player-game-interaction/unlove-game]
-It should be possible to fetch all games a player have loved.
+## It should be possible to fetch all games a player have loved.
+[Here is the endpoint /api/v1/player-game-interaction/{playerId}/loved-games]
-It should be possible to fetch the most loved games.
+## It should be possible to fetch the most loved games.
+[Here is the endpoint /api/v1/player-game-interaction/most-loved-games?limit=10]
-The list should contain the x top loved games, where x should be possible to define in every request.
+- The list should contain the x top loved games, where x should be possible to define in every request.
-Each item in this list should contain:
+- Each item in this list should contain:
-The game identifier.
+- The game identifier.
-Number of loves the game has.
+- Number of loves the game has.
-It should be possible to fetch all games.
+## It should be possible to fetch all games.
+[Here is the endpoint /api/v1/games?pageNo=0&pageSize=50]
 Deliverables:
 Your submission should contain a Java service based Maven project solution.
 Avoid sending large attachments in your submission so do a maven clean before submission.